pablokimon/REACH-Mastermind/README.md

 This is a command line implementation of the board game Mastermind written by Paul Knowles in Python as a coding exercise for the LinkedIn REACH program.

+I was recently given the Board Game version of Mastermind which I have played a few times with my 7-year-old.
+While playing it, I did start to consider how I would program this game in Python.
+Luckily I was familiar with the game and had done a little bit of program design in my head before this project.

 ## Table of Contents:

 1. [Game Overview](README.md#game-overview)